Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 historical growth

-After analyzing millions of data points across the Shopify ecosystem, our research reveals that Shopify's dominance continues to strengthen in 2026, despite natural market consolidation.
-Here's what the data shows:
+After analyzing millions of data points across the Shopify ecosystem, our research shows that Shopify's lead continues to grow in 2026, even with natural market consolidation.
+Here's what the numbers say:

 Critical Statistics at a Glance